112233-liangwenji/TICA/README.md

 # 🛎 Citation

 # 💗 Acknowledgements
-- This repo is derived from EVP<a href="https://github.com/NiFangBaAGe/Explicit-Visual-Prompt">, which is an exellent work.
+- This repo is derived from <a href="https://github.com/NiFangBaAGe/Explicit-Visual-Prompt">EVP.